jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - the PWM/5V/GND label on the esc board is backwards
 - setcurrent & other (?) ucbus chb transmissions appear to drop the last byte, or something like this - so i.e. remote z current resetting doesn't work

+### Clank CZ New Controller

+- change gcode parsing system: maybe delete these js modules, instead do direct vm call / which returns the osap.write() ? or so, idk how you want to do this
+- gcode delivery: need to change the timeout scale here to await those long acks for potentially lengthy gcodes...

+## 2021 01 15

+OK, finally through this osap rollup of endpoints - these are the 'source addressed' data objects (i.e. inputs and outputs) that I'd like to use to (re)build this virtual machine with now.

+So - first struggle - if the gcode parser times out, it throws an error, and that should halt the delivery of new codes.
+But that's fine.

 ## 2020 11 11

 Mostly, the delta here will be for toolchanging.
 Still leaning on GCode as a high level input.